luizsoliveira/jetstarter-api-postgrest/README.md

 The technology stack described in this tutorial is capable of dynamically creating a complete REST API for any Postgres database.

-In this template, we use the docker entrypoint feature.
+In this template, we use the docker entry point feature.
 This feature allows some content to run after container startup.
-In this direction, we mapped a volume that mounts the folder [./sql](./sql/) precisely at the entrypoint of the Postgres container.
+In this direction, we mapped a volume that mounts the folder [./sql](./sql/) precisely at the entry point of the Postgres container.

 This way, ONLY on the first initialization, Postgres creates the entire files structure for its operation.
-After creating this structure, it will search the entrypoint folder for SQL files and execute them.
+After creating this structure, it will search the entry point folder for SQL files and execute them.
 In case of any error in the files, the initialization is stopped.

-To customize your database, I recommend that you fork this repository and change the SQL files as per your needs.
+To customize your database, you can click on "Use this template" and select the option "Create a new repository".
+The GitHub will create a copy of this repository in your account and you can change the SQL files as per your needs.
 So, you will have a development environment that can be instantiated in seconds at any time.
 The second option is to connect to the database and make changes through a command prompt or GUI.

 ## Good practices for exposing REST endpoints with PostgREST